 The Company enters into foreign currency forward contracts with certain financial institutions to mitigate the impact of foreign currency fluctuations on future cash flows and earnings.
-All of the Company's foreign currency forward contracts are designated as cash flow hedges.
-The foreign currency forward contracts generally have maturities of 13 months or less.

-The Company recognizes all forward contracts as either assets or liabilities on the consolidated balance sheets at fair value.
-Gains and losses on each forward contract are initially reported as a component of accumulated other comprehensive income (loss) ("AOCI"), and subsequently reclassified into cost of revenue or operating expense in the same period, or periods, during which the hedged transaction affects earnings.
+Derivative instruments that hedge the exposure to variability in expected future cash flows are designated as cash flow hedges.
+The Company records changes in the fair value of these derivatives as a component of accumulated other comprehensive income (loss) ("AOCI") and subsequently reclassifies the related gains or losses into cost of revenue or operating expense in the same period, or periods, during which the hedged transaction affects earnings.
 The Company evaluates the effectiveness of its cash flow hedges on a quarterly basis and does not exclude any component of the changes in fair value of the derivative instruments for effectiveness testing purposes.
 The Company classifies cash flows related to its cash flow hedges as operating activities in its consolidated statements of cash flows.